kirbysayshi/kirbysayshi.github.com/_drafts/2011-02-01-citational.md

   - nodejs
 ---

-p.
-For about a month now I've been working on a new service called Citational.
+For about a month now I’ve been working on a new service called Citational.